apache/nuttx/syscall/README.txt

   Stub  - Another tiny bit of code that executes within the NuttX kernel
           that is used to map a software interrupt received by the kernel to a kernel function call.
-The stubs receive the marshalled system call data, and perform the actually kernel function call (in kernel-mode) on behalf of the proxy function.
+The stubs receive the marshaled system call data, and perform the actually kernel function call (in kernel-mode) on behalf of the proxy function.